 The applicants can apply for Mudra loans by approaching any lending institutions mentioned above or the PSB (59 minutes portal).
 The Mudra loans provide collateral-free loans with a repayment tenure from one year to 5 years.
 Under the PMMY scheme, the Mudra loans are divided as per the developmental stages of business, which are:

-The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) is a loan scheme that provides collateral-free loans to MSMEs and startups.
-This scheme provides a credit facility of up to Rs.200 lakh to MSMEs and startups.
-It provides a guarantee cover to the lenders in case of default by the borrowers.
-It provides a 50%, 75%, 80%, or 85% guarantee cover according to the loan amount sanctioned by the lender to the borrowers.
+The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) offers collateral-free loans to MSMEs and startups, with a credit facility of up to Rs.200 lakh.
+It provides a guarantee cover of 50%, 75%, 80%, or 85% based on the loan amount, protecting lenders in case of borrower default.

-The Credit Linked Capital Subsidy Scheme (CLCSS) provides a subsidy to the new and existing MSMEs or startups for technology upgradation.
-This scheme provides a subsidy of 15% on institutional credit up to Rs.1 crore for identified technologies, sectors or subsectors.
-However, the cap on the maximum amount that can be availed as a subsidy is set at Rs.15 lakh.
-The applicant can approach the 11 nodal agencies or banks associated with this scheme to avail of the subsidy.
+The Credit Linked Capital Subsidy Scheme (CLCSS) offers a 15% subsidy on institutional credit up to Rs.1 crore for MSMEs and startups upgrading their technology.
+The maximum subsidy cap is Rs.15 lakh.
+Applicants can approach one of the 11 nodal agencies or banks associated with the scheme.

-The CLCSS scheme intends to improve the MSME sector through several interventions in the areas focussing on superior product quality, an upgrade of technology, waste reduction, enabling cloud computing, design intervention, facilitating intellectual property and incubating ideas.
+CLCSS aims to enhance the MSME sector by improving product quality, upgrading technology, reducing waste, enabling cloud computing, supporting design intervention, facilitating intellectual property, and nurturing innovative ideas.

-Term loans can be offered at fixed or floating rates of interest.
-It can be a short-term or long-term loan approved and disbursed by any bank or financial institution.
-It can either be secured or unsecured and can be used for various business purposes, such as:
+Term loans may have fixed or floating interest rates and can be short-term or long-term.
+They can be secured or unsecured and are available for various business purposes, such as:

-The loan amount may vary from bank to bank.
-However, small businesses can avail of a minimum loan of Rs.50,000 at a fixed interest rate.
-The finance received from working capital loan can be used for various purposes, such as:
+The loan amount varies by bank, but small businesses can secure a minimum of Rs.50,000 at a fixed interest rate.
+Working capital loans can be used for various business purposes, such as:

 Financial institutions and banks provide various business loans schemes for MSMEs and startups, apart from working capital and term loans.
 These loans can be used for several business needs, such as: